lloydrichards/base_bevr-stack/README.md

-# bhEvr Stack
+# bEvr Stack

-A modern full-stack TypeScript monorepo with end-to-end type safety, using Bun, Hono, Effect, Vite, and React.
+A modern full-stack TypeScript monorepo with end-to-end type safety, using Bun, Effect, Vite, and React.
 Heavily inspired by the [bhvr](https://bhvr.dev/) stack but the addition of Effect and Turborepo.

 ## Features